 - 1. Remove plugs and tape from the coolant connections, air intake and exhaust pipe. - 2.
 Drain the oil. - 3.
 Renew the oil filter and fuel filter. - 4.
 Clean the centrifugal oil cleaner. - 5.
 Fill with engine oil to the minimum level on the oil dipstick. - 6.
 Drain and flush the cooling system of any old coolant. - 7.
 Top up with preservative coolant. - 8.
 Mix preservative fuel in a can.
-Detach the fuel pipe at the feed pump suction pipe and connect a hose from the can.

-- 9. Detach the fuel pipe at the overflow valve and connect a return hose to a separate can. - 10.
+Detach the fuel pipe at the feed pump suction line and connect a hose from the can. - 9.
+Detach the fuel pipe at the overflow valve and connect a return hose to a separate can. - 10.
 Connect and bleed the fuel system. - 11.
-Start the engine and run it at about 1,100 rpm for 20 minutes. - 12.
+Start the engine and run it at about 1,100 rpm for 20 minutes. - If the engine has an SCR system and the reductant tank is empty, it is possible to run the engine for this limited time without damaging the components of the SCR system.
+This applies if the engine is run without load. - 12.
+If the engine has an SCR system the reductant tank is full of reductant: Seal all connections in the SCR system. - 13.
 Remove the rocker covers and lubricate the valve mechanisms with pushrods and the valve tappets, as well as the injector mechanism, using a liberal amount of preservative oil.
-Refit the rocker covers. - 13.
+Refit the rocker covers. - 14.
 Drain the coolant if the engine is not to be stored with coolant in the system.
-Plug and tape all coolant connections if the engine is to be stored without coolant in the cooling system. - 14.
-Remove the sea water pump impeller if the engine has a sea water pump. - 15.
-Renew or clean the filter element in the air cleaner. - 16.
-Cover the air intake and exhaust pipe. - 17.
-Spray the outside of the alternator and starter motor with water-repellent anti-corrosive oil: CRC 226, LPS1 or equivalent. - 18.
-Spray the outside of bright engine parts, first with penetrating preservative oil such as Dinitrol 25B and then with Dinitrol 112 or the equivalent. - 19.
+Plug and tape all coolant connections if the engine is to be stored without coolant in the cooling system. - 15.
+Remove the sea water pump impeller if the engine has a sea water pump.

+- 16. Renew the filter element in the air cleaner. - 17.
+Cover the air intake and exhaust pipe. - 18.
+Spray the outside of the alternator and starter motor with water-repellent anti-corrosive oil: CRC 226, LPS1 or equivalent. - 19.
+Spray the outside of smooth engine parts, first with penetrating preservative oil such as Dinitrol 25B and then with Dinitrol 112 or equivalent. - 20.
 Clearly mark the engine with the storage preparation date, and state that the engine must not be started or cranked.